1997 Skydiving Tragedy

 Historical notes...the first parachute jump at Pole (well, 8 miles away) was by USAF TSGT Richard Patton, in November 1956.
 The first free fall jump was by VX-6 pararescue team member AE2 Jim Thomann on 23 December 1966...from 6,000 feet above ground level (earlier that season Jim was one of two jumpers to set the Antarctic free fall record of 7,000 feet above ground level over the Ross Ice Shelf).
 There were other jumps at Pole by the pararescue team, including this one I witnessed in January 1977.
 Reportedly, a Norwegian was the first NGO skydiver to jump at Pole in 1992, but I haven't located any details.
 And more recently in 2010, Michael Kearns, the only American survivor of this tragedy, was an unsuccessful candidate for Colorado's sixth US Congressional district.

-More analysis details and information can be found in the references--which include a February 1998 Outside article (I believe the photo at the top of the page originally accompanied this article); this 2011 article in Parachutist magazine which includes video links; the diary of Trond and Morten, the Norwegian tandem jumpers; this archived news article from the Findlay (Ohio) Courier which covered the death of area resident Ray Miller; pages 83-84 of Big Dead Place by the late Nicholas Johnson; and this article from the 13 December 1997 Antarctic Sun.
+More analysis details and information can be found in the references--which include a February 1998 Outside article (the photo at the top of the page originally accompanied this article); this 2011 article in Parachutist magazine which includes video links; the diary of Trond and Morten, the Norwegian tandem jumpers; this archived news article from the Findlay (Ohio) Courier which covered the death of area resident Ray Miller; pages 83-84 of Big Dead Place by the late Nicholas Johnson; and two articles from the 13 December 1997 Antarctic Sun--this front-page article by Alexander Colhoun, and this eyewitness account by Laurell Toeppen at Pole.